Hello there

 About

-Lizzie Huxley-Jones (they/them) is an autistic author and editor based in London.
-They are the author of the queer holiday rom-com Make You Mine This Christmas (2022) from Hodder Books, the summer romance Hits Different co-written with Tasha Ghouri (2024) from Hot Key Books, and Vivi Conway and the Sword of Legend (2023) from Knights Of.
-They write joyful stories that centre queerness and disability.They are the editor of Stim, an anthology of autistic authors and artists, which was published by Unbound in April 2020 to coincide with World Autism Awareness Week.
-They are also the author of the children’s biography Sir David Attenborough: A Life Story (2020) and a contributor to the anthology Allies: Real Talk About Showing Up, Screwing Up, And Trying Again (2021).They also work with writers and publishers as a sensitivity reader and editorial consultant, and were an editor at independent micropublisher 3 of Cups Press.In their past career lives, they have been a research diver, a children’s bookseller and digital communications specialist.They tweet too much at @littlehux, taking breaks to walk their dog Nerys.They are represented by Abi Fellows of DHH Literary Agency.A full press kit can be found here.
+Lizzie Huxley-Jones is an autistic author and editor based in London.
+They are the author of the queer holiday rom-coms Make You Mine This Christmas (2022) and Under the Mistletoe with You from Hodder Books, the summer romance Hits Different co-written with Tasha Ghouri (2024) from Hot Key Books, and the Waterstones Children's Book Prize shortlisted fantasy series Vivi Conway and the Sword of Legend (2023) and Vivi Conway and the Haunted Quest (2024) from Knights Of.
+They write joyful stories that centre queerness and disability.They are the editor of Stim, an anthology of autistic authors and artists.
+They are also the author of the children’s biography Sir David Attenborough: A Life Story (2020) illustrated by Sarah Papworth, and a contributor to the anthology Allies: Real Talk About Showing Up, Screwing Up, And Trying Again (2021).They also work with writers and publishers as a sensitivity reader and editorial consultant, and were an editor at independent micropublisher 3 of Cups Press.In their past career lives, they have been a research diver, a children’s bookseller and digital communications specialist.They tweet too much at @littlehux, taking breaks to walk their dog Nerys.They are represented by Abi Fellows of DHH Literary Agency.A full press kit can be found here.

 Photos taken by Jamie Drew.